dariowho/intents/README.md

 ## Project status

-This project is still in early development stage, its API could change without notice.
+This project is in alpha stage, some API adjustments are to be expected before release.
 This is a broad overview of the features that are planned and their completion status.

 | Feature           | Status | Note                                                                                |